eduNEXT/drydock/README.rst

         make full

-4. In Argo, search for your project and environment, and sync all out-of-sync elements.
+4. In ArgoCD, locate your cluster and environment, and sync all `Out Of Sync` resources.

-5. If everything syncs without any problems, in `config.yml` file set
+5. If all synchronization occurs without issues, set:

     .. code:: yaml

         DRYDOCK_INIT_JOBS: False

-   delete `DRYDOCK_MIGRATE_FROM` variable and run
+   remove `DRYDOCK_MIGRATE_FROM` from you config file and run:

     .. code:: bash